Mysauce1/IDS_706_DE_WK_2/README.md

 # Data Overview
 The dataset used for this project is the Divorce Prediction dataset from Kaggle.
 This dataset contains simulated data of 5000 couples with 21 predictors of divorce, as well as a target variable of whether the couples got a divorce or not.
-The variables included are as follows:
-- age_at_marriage:
-- marriage_duration: The number of years the couple had (or have) been married.
-- num_children: The number of children the couple have.
-- education_level: The highest education level an (unspecified) individual in the couple obtained

 # Analysis Overview